jasonbaldridge/explore-dl4j/README.md

 Note: if you change the code, you'll need to run `sbt stage` for those changes be available to the `bin` scripts.
 (Use `compile` in sbt while developing as usual to catch and fix errors.)

+### Help

+Use the `--help` option with any of the commands in `explore-dl4j/bin` to get all options available.

+### Shuffling

-Also, add this to your `.bash_profile` if you don't have the `shuf` command on your system.
-This is generally useful to have around for manipulating files.
+Add this to your `.bash_profile` if you don't have the `shuf` command on your system.

 ```
 $ alias shuf="perl -MList::Util -e 'print List::Util::shuffle <>'"`
 $ source ~/.bash_profile
 ```
+This randomly reorders the lines in a text file.
+It is generally useful to have around for manipulating files.
+(I've found this method to be easier than installing actual a prebuilt `shuf` binary on MacOS.)

 ## Instructions for sentiment classifier